 The Quad Halls are supervised by John Mulcahey, Area Director.
 His office is located in Hampden Hall room 115.

 Windham Hall provides for coed housing with single-sex wings.
-The residents select two-person or three-person (larger size) rooms.
+Beginning in Fall 2020, Windham will house upper-class premium single rooms!
+Additionally, residents can select two-person or three-person (larger size) rooms.
 The hall has a centrally located lounge with a television.
-Other common area space includes laundry facility, a study lounge, and recreational space.
+Other common area space includes a laundry facility, a study lounge, and recreational space.
 Rooms are carpeted and room furniture is moveable.
-The building typically accommodates first year students but is an option for sophomore and other returning students as well.
 The building is air conditioned.

 Windham Hall is supervised by Brittany Haughton, Area Director.
 Her office is located in the main lobby of Windham.

-Commonwealth Hall accommodates a mix of sophomores, juniors, seniors and transfer students as well as freshman assigned to Honors or Rising Business Professionals Learning Interest Communities (LICs).
-Other freshmen may also select Commonwealth as space is available.
+Commonwealth Hall accommodates a mix of sophomores, juniors, seniors, and transfer students.
+Freshmen may also select to live in a Learning Interest Community in Commonwealth as space is available.
 There are semi-private, individual use bathrooms situated throughout each corridor, as well as a kitchenette and laundry machines.
 The “core” community center on each floor has multipurpose space with recreational equipment.
 The facility provides for coed living with single sex rooms on any given floor or wing of the building.
 Rooms are carpeted and the building is air conditioned.

-LaRiviere Center accommodates mostly sophomores.
-The core of the building includes a multi-purpose lounge, conference room, academic classrooms and a computer lab.
+LaRiviere Center typically accommodates sophomores but also includes freshmen who select Honors Housing or the Rising Business Professional Learning Interest Communities.
+The core of the building includes a multi-purpose lounge, conference room, academic classrooms, and a computer lab.
 Each coed floor wing accommodates students who reside in four suites, three with six occupants, one with eight occupants, all in double rooms.
 Each suite shares two private bathrooms.
-The “living room” (shared space) in each suite has couches, a table with chairs, built-in cabinets, a full-size refrigerator and counter space.
+The “living room” (shared space) in each suite has couches, a table with chairs, built-in cabinets, a full-size refrigerator, and counter space.
 Care and upkeep of the suite is the responsibility of the residents.
-The floor wing community living space (shared by all floor wing residents) includes additional seating area, recreational equipment, a dedicated study room, and laundry facilities.
+The floor wing community living space (shared by all floor wing residents) includes an additional seating area, recreational equipment, a dedicated study room, and laundry facilities.

-In order to live in LaRiviere as sophomores, interested students must form a group with a learning theme and submit their group application together prior to the general room selection process that happens in late March.
+Rising sophomores who are interested in living in LaRiviere form a group with a learning theme and submit their group application together prior to the general room selection process that happens in late March.

 The LaRiviere Center is supervised by Patrick Rojas, Area Director.
 His office is located in Evergreen Commons.
 The LaRiviere staff office is located off of the main lobby of LaRiviere.